 How long is an apprenticeship?

 The minimum length of an apprenticeship is 12 months, but some apprenticeships will be designed to last two, three or four years.
-This will depend on the Framework or Standard being followed, the level of apprenticeship, the specific occupational area/sector and the prior skill levels of the apprentice.
+This will depend on the Standard being followed, the level of apprenticeship, the specific occupational area/sector and the prior skill levels of the apprentice.

 Once you start your apprenticeship you will be taken through an induction programme which will guide you through your training and the contents of your apprenticeship, including the studying of any formal qualifications.
 It is our aim to help and advise you throughout your apprenticeship.
 Our team will help to make the process as painless as possible.

 What can I do after I complete my apprenticeship?

 There are a number of routes that you can take after an apprenticeship.
 You can use the skills that you have developed to carry on in employment.
 You can also continue with the apprenticeship scheme to progress to the next level of apprenticeship, such as an Advanced Apprenticeship or a Higher or Degree Apprenticeship.